Manomaysubban-Narasimha/CS151-Parking_Management_System/README.md

 We solved the complications of parking by implementing a user portal for each customer to interface with.
 The portal shows users the garage’s parking availability, shows user information, gives the payment option, and allows them to specify when they leave.
 By consilidating this information through user portals, and allowing admins o monitor time-series parking data for the users, parking systems can be simplified.

 ## Steps to Run Code:
-Install Docker
+1. Install Docker
-Have Docker running
+2. Have Docker running
-Run the program with the files
+3. Run the main program: Cs151ParkingManagementSystemApplication.java
+4. Open web browser and type localhost:8080 to run the application

 ## Snapshots of Running Program: